SBudhai/data-analytics-portfolio/README.md

 # 📊 Data Analytics Portfolio – Syeira Budhai

 Welcome to my data analytics portfolio.
-I am a Data Science graduate with a background in psychology, specializing in data analysis, statistical modeling, and transforming complex datasets into actionable insights.
+I am a Data Science Master's graduate with a background in psychology, specializing in data analysis, statistical modeling, and transforming complex datasets into actionable insights.

 This portfolio showcases projects across healthcare, business analytics, and global development.